2008 United States House of Representatives elections in Kentucky: General election

 At a press conference held in front of a gas station on June 17, 2008, Northup claimed that the 2008 elections were about the rising price of energy.
 Over a five-day period in September, Yarmuth's campaign headquarters was broken into twice.
 The thieves took only computers and storage supplies, leaving behind cash and other valuables.

 Northup reminded voters of her accomplishments during her years in office, claimed that she was better suited to get results in the long-delayed effort to build an east end bridge and, as she had often done, argued her opponent was too liberal for voters.
 A key issue in the election was funding for a Veterans Administration hospital to replace the aging one in Louisville; Yarmuth touted a commitment he and Mitch McConnell secured from the Department of Veterans Affairs to spend at least $60 million on the project, while Northup attempted to downplay the merits of the commitment.
 Northup also attacked Yarmuth for his eventual vote in favor of the bailout.
 Yarmuth did not run any attack ads, and generally focused his campaign on informing voters of his accomplishments during his term in the House.

 The district's daily newspaper, the Courier-Journal, endorsed Yarmuth on October 25, saying the Democrat had done "an exceptionally good job as a freshman representative, winning widespread recognition as one of the brightest new stars in Congress."

-Yarmuth won the election with 59% of the vote.
+Yarmuth won the election with 59% to 41%.